-“Six four eight, Lisa,” Jen's voice crackled over the radio.
+“Six two six, Alice,” Jen's voice crackled over the radio.
 Every messenger at the company had a number, with the senior couriers having lower numbers.
 Jamilah was triple nine.

-“Six four eight,” came Lisa's gravelly voice.
-Lisa – so the rumor told – had been a meth addict for a decade, and it had changed her voice.
+“Six two six,” came Alice's gravelly voice.
+Alice – so the rumor told – had been a meth addict for a decade, and it had changed her voice.
 She was clean now, though.

 “The Van Ness and the McAllister are rags,” Jen continued.
 “The Superior Court's a rush, but call me anyway when you're ten-eight.
 I might have something else for you.”

 Alice was one of the “gravy dogs” on the crew – experienced messengers who had been with the company for a couple of years or more and knew the clients and routes.
 They were fit as athletes, and they received all the rush jobs and the red hots – thirty minute and fifteen minute deliveries – because Jen knew she could count on them.
 Those rushes paid good money, and the red hots were gold.
 Jamilah hardly ever got one of those.
 Her body had changed tremendously since she'd been doing this job – she had new muscles everywhere – but she was still not as fast as the gravy dogs.

 Jamilah had only taken a dozen bites when a young, smartly dressed woman came into the restaurant, her head turning this way and that as if looking for someone.